 The car comes with a 240V 30A (6.6Kwh) Genuine Nissan portable charger with a 14-50 plug (dryer), because this is “continuous loads” the 80% breaker rule applies.
 According to code, you need a circuit breaker of handling 80% of the load.
 Therefore, 80% of 40A breaker is 32A which is perfect.
 To find the matching cable, I needed NMD90 8/3.
 Please note that Canadian wires and American wires have different amp. rating even they are temperature rated for 90 degree.
 To exceed code, I installed a 40A GFCI breaker (in case of water splashing in garage) as well as a heat detector because we do unattended overnight charging to take advantage of our Hydro plan (we only pay $0.02 CAD Kwh from 12AM to 6AM).
 Never use smoke detector in garage, Google it for more information.

-I believe all Tesla Model 3, Model X, Model S comes with a “mobile charger” which is rated 32A and it has a 14-50.
-You can also buy the J1772 adapter for other 3rd party chargers.
-Yes that would work with 8/3 + 40A breaker.
+YES, absolutely.
+Model 3 comes with “mobile charger” which is rated 32A and it has a 14-50.
+Please see this video I made in 2022 for our new Tesla Model 3.
+I used the SAME 14-50 setup, no changes.
+You can also buy the J1772 adapter for other 3rd party chargers if you don’t want to use Tesla mobile charger.
 But it will NOT work if you install other Telsa Wall charger drawing more than 32A, you may need 6 AWG cable or even thicker cable.
 For example, Tesla Wall Connector requires 100A breaker and it draws 75A.

 Does this work for other EV besides Nissan Leaf?